-Family going to court to keep daughter alive
+Family going to court to keep daughter on life support

 Related Content

-- Family going to court to keep daughter alive
+- Family going to court to keep daughter on life support

 - Daughter cries out for family's freedom